UDC-GAC/ServerlessContainers/docs/quickstart.md

 be appreciated that its configuration marks it as a non-scalable container (*guard:false*), even though the CPU is marked as subjected to be scaled.

-The full *Orchestrator* API can be checked here (pending) and it can be used via scripts that perform REST calls.
+The full *Orchestrator* API can be checked below and it can be used via scripts that perform REST calls.

 Using this service and the scripts, we will make sure that both of the